Project-Group-CodePath2022/DDJJ-News/README.md

 **Flow Navigation** (Screen to Screen)
 * Forced Log-in -> Account creation if no log in is available
 * Music Selection (Or Queue if Optional) -> Jumps to Chat
-* Profile -> Text field to be modified.
+* Profile -> Text field to be modified
 * Settings -> Toggle settings

 ## Wireframes